Wood Beez (Pray Like Aretha Franklin): Music videos

 Two music videos were shot for the song.
 The first, shot in 1984, was directed by John Scarlett-Davis, who also directed the videos for "Absolute" and "The Word Girl" and features the dancing of Michael Clark.
 A second music video was released for the US in 1986, directed by Jean-Baptiste Mondino and featuring model Veronica Webb (who also appeared in the video for "Perfect Way").
 Both versions were featured on a video compilation simply titled "Scritti Politti", released on VHS, Betamax and LaserDisc by Virgin Music Video in 1986.
 The 1984 version is simply titled "Wood Beez", while the 1986 version is titled "Wood Beez – USA".

 Other versions and uses

 The extended version is subtitled "Version".
 It appeared on the CD release of the album and also on the 2005 compilation 12"/80s, which prompted AllMusic to call its inclusion "smart" and Pitchfork Media to note the extended version's "ultra-brite (p)op-art stabs and gimmicky samples are a mini-essay in mid-80s remixing-- as well as on what the 80s did to punk."

-The song appears in Grand Theft Auto: Episodes from Liberty Citys fictional radio station Vice City FM.